 Black Diamond Carbon Cork Review – Final Thoughts

-The durability of these hiking poles, and the quality of the components is unmatched by any other hiking poles I have used over the years.
-They are light, but not too light, minimal, and provide a high level of confidence in this piece of gear.
+The quality of these hiking poles and the components’ durability is unmatched by any other hiking poles I have used over the years.
+They are light but not too light, minimal, and provide a high confidence level in sketchy terrain.

-There is attention to detail that I appreciate, like the small textured thumb grips, crisp neat component edges, etc.
+I appreciate the attention to detail, like the small textured thumb grips, strap material, foam grips, etc.

 These poles are hiking tanks.
-They are not flashy and do not have a lot of moving parts, meaning there is less to go wrong.
-They may be slightly heavier, but they are still ultralight and for me slightly more weight contributes to their durability.
+They are not flashy and do not have many moving parts, meaning there is less to go wrong.
+They may be slightly heavier, but they are still ultralight, and for me, slightly more weight contributes to their durability and performance.

 My Zpack Altaplex tarp-tent requires a longer pole (56”).
-These hiking poles are 53”, so I will require an extension.
-This is not necessarily a negative, but it would be nice to have had slightly longer poles.
+These hiking poles are 53”, so I required an extension.
+This was not necessarily a negative.